STOM-Group/stom.chkwon.net/julia/julia.md

 # Using the CPLEX Optimizer

 You can similarly install and connect CPLEX solvers via the [`CPLEX.jl`](https://github.com/joehuchette/CPLEX.jl) package, which can require some troubleshooting.
-Follow [this instruction to install CPLEX](http://stom.chkwon.net/resources/computer-help/cplex/).
+Follow [this instruction](http://stom.chkwon.net/cplex/) to install CPLEX.
 I recommend Gurobi for most people.

-**Mac Users**, to add the CPLEX package to Julia, follow:
+**Mac Users**: to add the CPLEX package to Julia, follow:

 * Add the following line to your `~/.bash_profile` file: (change [YOUR USER NAME])